 Since metaphysics is the study of what exists, one might expect metaphysicians to have little to say about the limit case in which nothing exists.
-But ever since Parmenides in the fifth century BCE, there has been rich commentary on whether an empty world is possible, whether there are vacuums, and about the nature of privations and negation.
+But around the fifth century BCE in China, India, and Greece, philosophers turned from what is, what is not (Sorensen 2022).
+Ever since, there has been commentary on omissions, holes, vacuums, and the possibility of an empty world.

 This survey starts with nothingness at a global scale and then explores local pockets of nothingness.
 Let’s begin with a question that Martin Heidegger famously characterized as the most fundamental issue of philosophy.

 - 1. Why is there something rather than nothing?

 - 2. Is there at most one empty world?

 - 3. Can there be an explanatory framework for the question?

 - 6. The intuitive primacy of positive truths

 - 8. Ontological neutrality

 - 9. The problem of multiple nothings

 - 10. Is there any nothingness?